 SEPT9 GENE AND COLORECTAL CANCER

 In recent years, growing evidence has shown that the SEPT9 gene is associated with malignant tumors.
-Esther A. Peterson et al[16] used immunoprecipitation and immunofluorescence studies to analyze SEPT9_i1 and found that it interacts with both α and γ tubulin.
+Peterson et al[16] used immunoprecipitation and immunofluorescence studies to analyze SEPT9_i1 and found that it interacts with both α and γ tubulin.
 SEPT9_i1-expressing cells demonstrated dramatic chromosome segregation defects, centrosome amplification and cytokinesis defects, which indicates that SEPT9_i1 increases genomic instability in the process of tumorigenesis through two potential molecular mechanisms: defective chromosome segregation and cytokinesis failure.
 Additionally, expression of HIF[17], JNK[18] and Rho signaling pathways[19] may also be potential mechanisms of colorectal cancer development in which the SEPT9 gene is involved.

 SEPT9 gene encodes a protein called septin-9, which is part of a group of proteins called septins.
 Septins are involved in various biological processes such as division of cytoplasm, cell polarization, vesicle transport and membrane reconstruction.
 The septin-9 protein also appears to act as a tumor suppressor, which means that it regulates cell growth and prevents cells from dividing too fast or in an uncontrolled way[20].
 When the methylation occurs at a CpG island, genes with high levels of 5-methylcytosine in their promoter region are transcriptionally silent[21]; DNA methylation gradually accumulates on long-term silenced gene and may result in the inactivation of cancer suppressor genes.
-Kinga Tóth et al[22] have found that SEPT9 mRNA expression decreased from adenoma to dysplasia to carcinoma in the progression of colon neoplastic disease, which presents a strong significant correlation of SEPT9 methylation with the mRNA’s low expression in CRC.
+Tóth et al[22] have found that SEPT9 mRNA expression decreased from adenoma to dysplasia to carcinoma in the progression of colon neoplastic disease, which presents a strong significant correlation of SEPT9 methylation with the mRNA’s low expression in CRC.
 Thus, downregulation of SEPT9 mRNA and the decrease in SEPT9 expression may account for the pathological progression from benign to malignant lesions in colon tissues.

 PLASMA SEPT9 GENE METHYLATION ASSAY